Image Credit: juan carlos arellano

 Special events and celebrations highlight Mexican culture, especially in it's music and regional dancing.

-Have a go at our printable Cinco de Mayo Wordsearch
+Firstly you could have a go at our printable Cinco de Mayo Wordsearch